 VaR Variations.
-Management monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
+Northern Trust monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
 Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
-Those alternative measures provide management a rich array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.
+Those alternative measures provide a broad array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.

 VaR Reporting.
 Automated daily reports are produced and distributed to business unit managers and risk managers.
-The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide management with an historical perspective on risk.
+The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide a historical perspective on risk.